bnelair/brainmaze_sigfusion/software_requirements/sw_req.md

 ## 1. Overview and Scope

-The objective of **brainmaze_sigfusion** is to provide a Python-based utility for the temporal synchronization and fusion of electrophysiological time-series data from two independent parallel recording sources (for example, recordings with differing hardware clocks, sampling rates, and durations).
+The objective of **brainmaze_sigfusion** is to provide a Python-based utility for the temporal synchronization and fusion of electrophysiological time-series data from two independent recording sources (for example, recordings with differing hardware clocks, sampling rates, and durations).
 The tool shall utilize the `mef_tools` library for I/O operations and provide a unified interface for accessing merged data streams.

 This document describes functional and non-functional requirements, persistence behavior, and a proposed Python API.